 MOA has important heritage value for UBC.
-The Great Hall seismic upgrades therefore involve a sensitive approach, following conservation principles that address both the heritage values and character-defining elements of the site and the building.
+The renewal team has approached the project sensitively following conservation principles that address both the heritage values and character-defining elements of the site and the building.
 Feedback from the Arthur Erickson Foundation has informed the architectural and construction approach to the project, ensuring the Great Hall will retain the appearance of the original space to preserve its architectural character and heritage values.
-Likewise, the Musqueam Indian Band has participated in planning meetings.
+Engagement with the Musqueam is informing the approach to site and landscape.

-The design solution emerging for the seismic upgrades to the Great Hall is to utilize base isolators under the suspended main floor slab to absorb the impact of seismic activity, separating the building from the ground and from the adjoining museum structures.
+The design solution for the Great Hall seismic upgrade involves the use of base isolators under the suspended main floor slab to absorb the impact of seismic activity, separating the building from the ground and from the adjoining museum structures.

-In preparation for the seismic upgrades to the Great Hall, all of the massive wooden carvings that reside in the Great Hall will be lowered and relocated elsewhere in the museum ahead of the construction.
+All of the massive wooden carvings that reside in the Great Hall were lowered and relocated elsewhere in the museum ahead of the construction.
 MOA is liaising with Indigenous communities and families whose cultural objects are being moved from the Great Hall.
 They will continue to provide input into protocols around moving and re-installing these works into the Great Hall post-construction.
 The safety and protection of these irreplaceable Indigenous objects is of the highest priority to MOA’s team, who will ensure they are well cared for before and during construction.
-Many of the poles were already lowered last fall and placed in the O’Brian Gallery adjacent to the Great Hall, where visitors have the rare opportunity to see the poles as they rest during the construction.

-Once construction begins, the Great Hall will be closed while the rest of the Museum will remain open to the public.
-Visitors will still be able to enjoy the other exhibition spaces, including the Koerner European Ceramics Gallery, the Multiversity Galleries with more than 9,000 objects from around the world, the Elspeth McConnell Gallery of Northwest Coast Masterworks and the Audain Gallery that houses popular feature exhibitions.
-Much of the popular outdoor exhibits, including the Haida Houses and outdoor poles, will also remain accessible to the public.
+While the Great Hall has been closed since the start of construction, the rest of the Museum has remained open to the public.
+Visitors can still enjoy the other exhibition spaces, including the Koerner European Ceramics Gallery, the Multiversity Galleries with more than 9,000 objects from around the world, the Elspeth McConnell Gallery of Northwest Coast Masterworks and the Audain Gallery that houses popular feature exhibitions.
+Much of the popular outdoor exhibits, including the Haida Houses and outdoor poles, are also accessible to the public.